Sweet onion: In Europe

-In Europe, Oignon doux des Cévennes, Cipolla Rossa di Tropea Calabria and Cebolla Dulce de Fuentes are well known and tasty sweet onions.
+In Europe, Oignon doux des Cévennes, Cipolla Rossa di Tropea Calabria, and Cebolla Dulce de Fuentes are well-known sweet onions.
 The Oignon doux des Cévennes from Cévennes in the southeast of France and the Cipolla Rossa di Tropea Calabria from Tropea, Calabria in southern Italy have PDO status.
 The Cebolla Dulce de Fuentes is an open variety originally from Zaragoza province in northeast Spain, and traditionally grown by producers there.

 In the United States

 United States sweet onions were planted in several places during the early twentieth century.

 Vidalia onions were first grown near Vidalia, Georgia, in the early 1930s.
 Today, the name refers to onions grown in a 20-county production region in the state of Georgia as defined by both Georgia state statute and by the U.S. Code of Federal Regulations.

 South Texas acquired what is known as the 1015 onion in the early 1980s, from Dr. Leonard M. Pike, a horticulture professor at Texas A&M University.
 1015 onions are named for their optimum planting date, October 15.

 Grown only in the Rio Grande Valley of South Texas, this large, prized onion was developed after ten years of extensive research and testing and a million dollars in cost.
-As a result, Texas had a mild, very sweet onion with the nickname "Million Dollar Baby."
-Onions are Texas' leading vegetable crop.
+As a result, Texas had a mild, very sweet onion with the nickname "Million Dollar Baby".
+Onions are Texas's leading vegetable crop.
 The state produces mostly sweet yellow varieties.
-The sweet onion was adopted as Texas' official state onion in 1997.
+The sweet onion was adopted as Texas's official state onion in 1997.

 The Walla Walla sweet onion is named for Walla Walla County, Washington, where it is grown.
 Its development began around 1900 when Peter Pieri, a French soldier who settled in the area, brought sweet onion seed from the island of Corsica with him to the Walla Walla Valley.
 This sweet onion was developed from Pieri's initial planting of Corsican onions by continually selecting and reseeding the sweetest, largest, roundest onions from each year's crop.
 It is the designated vegetable of Washington State.
 Gov. Christine Gregoire signed the "onion bill" in 2007 to make it the state's official vegetable.